Skip to content

 5. Licences are valid for up to 3 years

-Full guidance: mygov.scot — Short-term let licences
+Full guidance: mygov.scot — Short-term let licences.
+For the full step-by-step process, see our Scotland licensing guide.

 Planning permission in control areas